Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Acknowledgments

-\acks{This work was supported by the European Regional Development Fund under the project Robotics for Industry 4.0 (reg.~no. CZ.02.1.01/0.0/0.0/15\_003/0000470), by the Grant Agency of the Czech Republic (GA\v{C}R) with the grant no. 15-22731S titled ``Symbolic Regression for Reinforcement Learning in Continuous Spaces'', and by the Grant Agency of the Czech Technical University in Prague, grant no. SGS19/174/OHK3/3T/13.
-Access to computing and storage facilities owned by parties and projects contributing to the National Grid Infrastructure MetaCentrum provided under the programme ``Projects of Large Research, Development, and Innovations Infrastructures'' (CESNET LM2015042), is greatly appreciated.
+This work was supported by the European Regional Development Fund under the project Robotics for Industry 4.0 (reg.~no. CZ.02.1.01/0.0/0.0/15\_003/0000470) and by the Grant Agency of the Czech Technical University in Prague, grant no. SGS19/174/OHK3/3T/13.

-The authors thank Tim de Bruin and Jon\'a\v{s} Kulh\'anek for their help with the DNN experiments for the walking robot and Jan \v{Z}egklitz for his help with experiments using the MGGP algorithm.}
+The authors thank Tim de Bruin and Jon\'a\v{s} Kulh\'anek for their help with the DNN experiments for the walking robot and Jan \v{Z}egklitz for his help with experiments using the MGGP algorithm.